Understand your risks in an emergency or disaster

 - utility outages.

 Find out if your local area is prone to specific emergencies and how often they are likely to occur:

 - contact emergency services and your local council

 - talk to local people who have been in your area for a long time

-- use the LocationSA map viewer to find bushfire, flood and earthquake prone areas
+- use the LocationSA map viewer to find bushfire and earthquake prone areas

 - look at these emergency services websites that provide advice on bushfire, earthquake, flood risk areas.

 All people living in suburban fringe areas of Adelaide and regional South Australia are at risk of bushfire.

 - more than 35 suburbs in Adelaide's fringes